spring-attic/spring-roo/readme.txt

 the following command is used from the root SVN location:

-  mvn clean install site assembly:assembly
+  mvn clean install site assembly:assembly deploy site:deploy

 This will create a ZIP in the "target" directory.